“You’ll Never Know What Your Capable Of Until You Try”

-If you’ve ever browsed pinterest or youtube for DIY projects you will see a lot of people using pallets, for a couple of really good reasons.
+If you’ve ever browsed Pinterest or youtube for DIY projects you will see a lot of people using pallets, for a couple of really good reasons.

 - They are perfect for that reclaimed, rustic look, nail holes and all.

 But are all pallets good to use in your DIY project?
 The answer to that is NO. Some pallets have been chemically treated and are harmful to people, particularly when sanding and cutting etc and should never be used for furniture or decor items.
-The best pallets to use are those that are heat treated, you will recognise them by the letters HT on the stamp somewhere on the pallet.
+The best pallets to use are those that are heat-treated, you will recognize them by the letters HT on the stamp somewhere on the pallet.
 Most pallets that have no stamp will be ok to use as well but if you don’t know where those pallets have come from and what they have been used for, it’s a good idea to stay away from them as they may have carried chemicals that could have spilled on the wood.
 Always avoid pallets with unidentifiable stains on them also.